jeremyckahn/shifty/doc/shifty.px.md

 Shifty Pixel Extension
 ===

+Just load this extension after `shifty.core.js` and you're set.

-This extension lets you tween values given as pixel strings with Shifty.
+The Shifty Pixel extension lets you tween values given as pixel strings with Shifty.
 Like so:

 ````javascript
 var fivePixels = '5px';